What does exam stress look like?

 Go to the toilet before the exam starts.

-If you feel yourself getting worried before your exam - spend some time focussing on your breathing.
+If you feel yourself getting worried before your exam - spend some time focusing on your breathing.

 When you sit down to do your exam, take time to slow your breathing and relax.